Esri/arcgis-maps-sdk-kotlin-samples/samples/add-dynamic-entity-layer/README.md

 ## Additional information

-This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a composable MapView.
 More information about dynamic entities can be found in the [guide documentation](https://developers.arcgis.com/kotlin/real-time/work-with-dynamic-entities/).

 ## Tags